Mistarin/SafeLauncher/README.md

    ./SafeLauncher-x86_64.AppImage
    ```

-#### Host Prerequisites
+#### Host prerequisites
-SafeLauncher manages sandboxing and compatibility layers using standard Linux host utilities.
-Install Firejail and your preferred compatibility runner:
+Install Firejail and Wine, or another supported runner such as Proton or UMU:

 * **Ubuntu / Debian**:
   ```bash